SixLabors/docs/articles/fonts/checkglyphcoverage.md

 Emoji and complex scripts are the usual cases where this distinction matters.
 A visible emoji can be a grapheme made from several code points, and Arabic, Indic, or Southeast Asian scripts can require shaping features that are not captured by a one-code-point probe.

 For the conceptual fallback guidance, see [Fallback Fonts and Multilingual Text](fallbackfonts.md).
 For face-level coverage inspection, see [Font Metrics](fontmetrics.md).

+### Practical guidance

+- Use coverage checks to choose fallback candidates, not to prove final rendered quality.
+- Test grapheme clusters such as emoji sequences as whole strings with production layout options.
+- Prefer face-level coverage inspection when building diagnostics or font picker tooling.
+- Keep fallback order intentional so broad-coverage fonts do not hide preferred design choices.